Buying a quality government owned vehicle has never been easier! State &

 If you require finance on your vehicle, we have finance facilities based at our

-auction sites provided by Aussie Car Loans.
+auction sites provided by Money Now.
 We suggest contacting them before

 attending auction so you are pre-approved and know how much you can spend.